itskarthikhere/portfolio/index.md

 According to the CDC motor vehicle safety division, one in five car accidents is caused by a distracted driver.
 Sadly, this translates to 425,000 people injured and 3,000 people killed by distracted driving every year.

-In Order to reduce it this ,i have developed a machine learning model that as been traied with multiple classes of actions performed by a driver.if the driver is found to do any other action other that safe driving an alert will be triggered.
+In Order to reduce it this ,i have developed a machine learning model that as been trained with multiple classes of actions performed by a driver.if the driver is found to do any other action other that safe driving an alert will be triggered.

 <center><img src="assets/img/human_activity.jpg"/></center>